 Unstructured data are data stuck in a static format

 Unstructured data provides insights that are more qualitative than structured data.
-However, you would have to use an extra layer of software, an algorithm or data analysis experts to fish for the relevant information in the data set and pull the useful bits on board.
+However, you would have to use an extra layer of data analysis or data visualization software, an algorithm or data analysis experts to fish for the relevant information in the data set and pull the useful bits on board.

 This means that unstructured data can still be useful but it’s more labor-intensive to work with.
 It’s data with friction.